sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Federations
 This profile acknowledges that federations are widely in use, in particular among (semi-)governmental and public domain.
 However, no specific support or requirements for federations are included in this version of this profile.
 The OpenID Foundation is currently drafting a specification for explicit support of federations using OpenID Connect.
-Future updates to this profile are likely to adopt this specification once finalized.
+Future updates to this profile are likely to adopt this profile once finalized.
 See [Federation at the OpenID Foundation](https://openid.net/tag/federation/).

 ## Other features
 An RFC for Access Tokens in JWT format is being drafted in the OAuth2 working group at IETF.
 Future updates to this profile are likely to seek interoperability with such RFC once finalized.
 See [JSON Web Token (JWT) Profile for OAuth 2.0 Access Tokens](https://datatracker.ietf.org/doc/draft-ietf-oauth-access-token-jwt/).